Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/00_prologue.typ

 + *Symbolic Analysis*: Using BDDs to encode complex logic and state spaces.
 + *Visualization*: Generating diagrams to see the geometry of your analysis.

-You will see software not as a black box to be poked and prodded, but as a crystal structure to be analyzed and perfected.
+You will see software not as a black box to poke and prod, but as a crystal structure to analyze and perfect.

 Let us begin.